 The Dietetics option emphasizes nutrition and food service and prepares students for careers as clinical dietitians and nutritionists, educators, health promotion facilitators, and consumer specialists in food and nutrition.

 After students have satisfied the core requirements, they can proceed to the dietetics option.
 Advanced courses stress human nutrition and its application to diet and health.
 Students take organic chemistry, biochemistry, anatomy, physiology, economics, and statistics.
-Upon completing the option, students normally apply for a dietetic internship or AP-4 program to prepare for the examination to become a Registered Dietitian (RD).
+Upon completing the option, students normally apply for a dietetic internship or AP-4 program to prepare for the examination to become a Registered Dietitian Nutritionist (RDN).
 Students are encouraged to download the Student Manual for the Didactic Program in Dietetics.

 - Students will gain the knowledge and skills necessary to communicate effectively with clients, peers, and employees.